mackonsti/yet-another-nfo-viewer/README.md

 ## Current Status

+⚠️ **Although this tool is not _abandonware_, it runs extremely low on resources and depends on the good will and time of contributors.** This explains the very few releases over time, especially due to the fact that peopple moved ahead to Swift and Swift UI, while this is an original Xcode 4.x project.
+Therfore this tool **may not work for you** and your macOS setup, especially recent ones.

-For operational issues found, the best way forward is to use [the appropriate section here](https://github.com/mackonsti/yet-another-nfo-viewer/issues) on GitHub.
-Please be concise, polite and provide enough information if a bug is found.
+Nevertheless, for operational issues found, you can try posting a bug by using [the appropriate section here](https://github.com/mackonsti/yet-another-nfo-viewer/issues) on GitHub.
+Please be concise, polite and **provide enough information (macOS, architecture, sample NFO and details on reproducing the bug)** if an issue is constantly encountered.
 Also, kindly use the formatting options for copying-pasting code or logs.

-For new features, you are welcome to post them as well, however they can _only_ rely on the kind contribution of the involved community members, as there is no development roadmap.
+For new features, you are welcome to post them as well, however they can _only_ rely on the kind contribution of the involved community members, as **there is no development roadmap** ahead.

 Should you wish to contribute, you are very welcome to do so via a [Pull Request](https://github.com/mackonsti/yet-another-nfo-viewer/pulls) that I'd be happy to approve.